Purplecannon/footnote/doc/WeeklyProgress.md

     - s3Service.js
 - Delegated sections and tasks for member for the final presentation
 - Cleaned up DigitalOcean Spaces: removed unnecessary testing/development videos/thumbnails
+- Defined backend route and implemented handling for favorite/unfavorite an annotation in annotations.js.
+Adjusted the ANNOTATIONS table schema and annotations database queries accordingly in sqlConstants.js.

 #### Alicia Z.